-Here's a helpful pie chart, using the stereotypical blue-for-boys, pink-for-girls for added emphasis.
+There's a helpful pie chart of this breakdown at the top of this page, using the stereotypical blue-for-boys, pink-for-girls for added emphasis.

 And, just to make it super clear that we haven't suddenly skewed only toward women's stories (which, even if we did, how is that a problem, exactly?) here's 2016 to date:

 - 11 women or groups of women

 - 8 events primarily or mostly about men

 - 0 events primarily or mostly about women

 2013, beginning in when we joined the show.